AustinCodingAcademy/AdvancedPowWow/01-Git-Basics.md

 ### So what does git add actually do?

-Adds the diff between files in the working tree and the state of the files at the most recent commit to the staging area.
+Diff files in the working tree with their corresponding files at the HEAD.
+Store the resulting patch in the staging area.

 ### Creating remote repos on github